 What is Root Canal Treatment and why is it Important?

 Root canal treatment is one of the most common dental procedures performed today.
 It is estimated that over 15 million root canals are performed each year in the United States alone.
-Root canal treatment is necessary when the pulp or blood supply to the tooth becomes infected or damaged.
+A root canal is necessary when the pulp or blood supply to the tooth becomes infected or damaged.
 The pulp is the soft tissue inside the tooth that contains nerves and blood vessels.
 When the pulp becomes damaged, it can cause pain and/or infection.
 If left untreated, an abscess (a pocket of pus) can form at the end of the tooth root.
 This can cause serious damage to the bone and surrounding tissues, and may even lead to death.

-Root canal treatment involves removing the damaged pulp from inside the tooth, cleaning and disinfecting the inside of the tooth, and then filling and sealing the tooth.
+This treatment involves removing the damaged pulp from inside the tooth, cleaning and disinfecting the inside of the tooth, and then filling and sealing the tooth.
 A root canal procedure usually takes one or two visits to complete, depending on the severity of the damage.
 With proper care, a root canal-treated tooth can last a lifetime.

 When do you need Root Canal Treatment?